 Japan has a rich cultural heritage and you can discover more about it through a range of cultural experiences

 Ryokan are Japanese inns and are found across the country.
 These traditional-style hotels offer visitors a taste of world-renowned Japanese hospitality in an authentic setting.
 Futons are laid out in tatami rooms for you to sleep on, and you are likely to find public and private natural hot springs on the premises.
-All ryokan provide Japanese meals for customers, and they are sometimes brought to you in your room.
+Most ryokans provide Japanese meals for customers, and they are sometimes brought to you in your room.
 Prices can be expensive, but staying at a ryokan offers you deeper insight into Japanese culture and a more memorable stay.

 Brew up a rich history

 The Japanese tea ceremony is testament to the country's love of ritual and attention to detail.
 This ancient tradition has existed for as long as matcha has been present across the archipelago.
 Buddhism profoundly influenced it, and you can recognize its religious connections in the elaborate ritual that's so involved it takes practitioners years to hone their skills.
 There are entry-level classes in all of Japan's major cities.

 Discover more about Buddhism through immersion.
 Shukubo are Japanese temple stays, allowing you to spend a night or more among Buddhist monks, taking part in the same daily activities and eating the same food they do.
 One famous spot in Japan to do this is Koyasan in Wakayama Prefecture.
 Many temples in the area offer visitors shukubo, and the experience can be found in other parts of the country too.
 Its popularity with international tourists means many temples offer English information online.

 Performances from the past